yalemethods/SOP/README.md

 make pdf
 ```

-Finally, one can also build PDFs and HTMLs for single chapters.
-In that case, simply add the chapter name and a dash as a suffix.
-E.g., to build for a chapter call "chapter1", run:
+Finally, one can build PDFs and HTMLs for single chapters.
+In that case, simply add a dash and the chapter name as a suffix.
+E.g., to build a chapter called "chapter1", run either of:

 ```shell
 make all-chapter1